 “Why don’t you have something to eat?”
 I said.

-“This food is disgusting,” she said.
-But she picked up a fork.
-She chose a noodle from the corner of the white Styrofoam container, without any meat sauce on it.
-Slurped it into her mouth.
+“This food is disgusting,” he said.
+But he picked up a fork.
+He chose a noodle from the corner of the white Styrofoam container, without any meat sauce on it.
+Slurped it into his mouth.

 “I really appreciated your help,” I said.
 “You took pictures for me in case the photographer’s don’t come out.
 You were so patient during the boring sections when Ava and I were both occupied.”

-She wasn’t smiling.
-But at least she swallowed another noodle.
+He wasn’t smiling.
+But at least he swallowed another noodle.
 And then another.
 “What should we do now?
 Do you want to go back to Uncle Chris’s apartment and build some Legos?”

 Both kids agreed.
-I wrapped up the remains of the Chinese food and grasped Maddie’s hand.
+I wrapped up the remains of the Chinese food and grasped my son’s hand.

 We walked to the subway entrance.
 Together.